knwankpa/user-access-audit-dashboard/mini_project_plan.md

 * **Audit log analysis.**  Introduce an `AccessLogs` table (user, system, timestamp, action) and build a dashboard showing login patterns over time, highlighting anomalous activity.
 * **Parameterised reporting.**  Use Tableau parameters to let users change the definition of “high‑level” (e.g., include medium‑level roles) and observe how the results change.
 * **Automation.**  Use a Python or shell script to refresh the data, run SQL queries and publish the dashboard to Tableau Server automatically.

-By following these steps, you’ll have a comprehensive yet manageable project that clearly reflects your day‑to‑day responsibilities and demonstrates your ability to turn data into actionable insights for security and audit teams.